Thoughts from a Stoic Solopreneur

 This is just the next step on the path.

-Enjoy putting your energy and attention into solving them.
+Enjoy putting your energy and attention into solving problems.

 The alternative is give up and fall into apathy.